-Research and development costs are expensed in the periods incurred.
+Research and development costs are expensed in the period incurred.
+Research and development expenses were l 7.0 million in 2010.

 v) Contingencies

 Liabilities for loss contingencies are recorded when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.